 Brian Cantor: I’m a big believer in the idea that technology is not about the coolness or the potential functionality.
 It’s about the actual purpose.
 I’ve written a few chatbot reports that pretty much started with that idea.

-So what that means there, is that launching a chat bot program really needs to begin with journey mapping.
+So what that means there, is that launching a chatbot or conversational selling program really needs to begin with journey mapping.
 First and foremost, you need to know what’s working and also what’s not working within your experience, in order to identify opportunities for optimization.
 Let’s say you see customers are spending a lot of time changing an order after it’s already been shipped.
-Well, you may want to see if there’s a way to implement a bot that can expedite that process.
+Well, you may want to see if there’s a way to implement a conversational selling bot that can expedite that process.
 That’s an example of you’re looking at what’s creating effort in the journey and you’re looking at how the bot can solve that problem, that’s great.

 But to me, that’s only the first step, and the bigger, more important step is starting to focus on customer intent.
 Knowing what the customer really wants.
 Because that’s when you find out how to actually add value.
 You can start to think about ways to enhance the experience and not merely fix pain points.